plaid/account-funding-tutorial/README.md

 The `isProcessor` boolean in the nested `if` statement represents whether a processor is being used to transfer funds.
 We're using Dwolla to transfer funds, so the code in the nested `if` block will execute.
 In this block, we retrieve the initial account balance from the **/identity/get** response.

 Note that we didn't call **/accounts/balance/get** to retrieve initial balance information.
-Why?
-Well, many Plaid products other than Balance (like Identity) return balance information.
-However, this data is typically updated about once a day and cached data is often returned.
-This balance information is sufficient for establishing an initial balance, but insufficient for real-time balance checks.
-On subsequent balance checks, we'll call **/accounts/balance/get** to retrieve the real-time balance.
+This is because there are several Plaid products other than Balance (like Identity) that return balance information suitable for establishing an initial balance.
+However, this data is typically updated about once a day and cached data is often returned, making it insufficient for real-time balance checks.
+In addition, **/accounts/balance/get** is billed on a per-request basis, so it's best (i.e., cost effective) to call it only when absolutely necessary.
+For subsequent balance checks in the app, we'll call **/accounts/balance/get** to retrieve the real-time balance.
 We'll provide more detail in a different checkpoint of the tutorial.

 ### Checkpoint 3: Generating a partner processor token